Liath/InfiniteCupcakeGenerator/README.md

 Ignore the current crypto codes, they are crippled versions from some research elsewhere that are here as examples.

+I have no idea how uFMOD is licensed so it's not included here.
+[You can grab it here though.](http://ufmod.sourceforge.net/) You'll need to place ufmod.lib and winmm.lib in this folder to compile.
 ####How I compile with the VS-13 cli tools
 ```
 cl /c /O1 /GS- /Oi- /Og /Os /Oy /Gy /EHs-c- ICG.cpp